rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

 - reduced likelihood of race conditions in user-supplied exchange implementations
 - fix startup scripts to work on Solaris 10
-- prevent large content frames from blocking other channels on a connection
+- prevent delivery of large messages to consumers from blocking deliveries on other channels
-- incorrect serialisation of PIDs in clusters
+- incorrect serialisation of PIDs in clusters leading to problems viewing detailed statistics in the management plugin
-- supervision of channel write process
+- crashing writer not closing connection
-- various bugs in delegate
+- various bugs in delegate leading to poor cluster performance and nodes blocking if other nodes are down

 enhancements
 - add confirm mode - an extension to the AMQP 0-9-1 spec allowing